spanner888/CamScripts/README.md

 ??++ He also worked on CAM changes to make scripting have less user intervention to answer dialogs...???

-Path and Material developers and forum users including Russ, onekk, imm...
+Path and Material developers and forum users including Russ, sliptonic, onekk, imm...

 ## Limitations, Feedback and Contributions

+Minimum FreeCAD version required for the ?? macro to demonstrate Wood and Metal machinability materials with Speeds and Feeds calculations is:
+Version: 0.22.0dev.38553 (Git)

+Metal only FreeCAD version:

 SEVERAL ALREADY ABOVE ...just remove the section????
 See the github repo issues for latest information.

-# Release notes:
+## Release notes:

 * V0.1  2024-08-31:
-            - Initial release
+            - Initial release, fully functional, but not yet fully polished.
             - creates start to finish FreeCAD CAM process
             - demo of FreeCAD WIP Machinability materials properties and sample Speeds and Feeds calculations.
             - Extended machinability with Fz in equation form
             - csv Tool import
             - scripted tool bit creation

 ## License